Data Privacy Notice

 Alternatively, if you are not in a position to engage with this office via email, the Data Protection Team can be contacted as follows:

 Data Protection Officer,

-- Make a complaint to the Data Protection Commissioner if you consider that processing of your personal data is contrary to the GDPR.
+You also have the right to make a complaint to the Data Protection Commission if you consider that processing of your personal data is contrary to the GDPR.

 Complaints to the Commission should be made in writing and addressed to:

 The Data Protection Commission,

 The Data Protection Commission also operates a helpdesk function, which is contactable at 0761 104 800 or LoCall 1890 252231.